AI doesn't replace your thinking.

 Fine-tuning to your taste

-Still simple prompts, but more consistent outputs.
-You know which tools work for which tasks.
-You stop starting from scratch every session.
+The prompts are still simple, but the outputs are getting more consistent because you've learned which tools work for which tasks and stopped starting from scratch every session.

-Level 3 The turning point Personal use maxes out here.
-A bridge - and a huge unlock for those who do it well.
+Level 3 The turning point Personal use maxes out here - and for those who make the transition, it becomes the bridge to everything that follows.

 3